Back to blog

 Image Color Picker

-The new image color picker makes it easy to extract precise color swatches from individual images.
-Pinpoint any hue directly from an image, adjust saturation and brightness, and save it as a reusable color swatch.
-The selected area is automatically highlighted with a bounding box, enabling you to filter and search for matching colors across your dataset.
-You can even compare against previously uploaded images for consistency or collaborative review.
+The new image color picker will make it easy to extract precise color swatches from individual images.
+Users will be able to pinpoint any hue directly from an image, adjust saturation and brightness, and save it as a reusable color swatch.
+The selected area will automatically be highlighted with a bounding box, enabling users to filter and search for matching colors across datasets.
+Teams will also be able to compare against previously uploaded images for consistency or collaborative review.

 Anomaly Filter

 Traditional color detection struggles in real-world conditions — shadows, glare, and color noise can blur distinctions and hide what matters most.
-Nova’s new Anomaly Filter changes that.
+Nova’s Anomaly Filter is being designed to change that.

-By analyzing each pixel in context — comparing its values to the pixels around it — Nova identifies subtle irregularities and highlights areas of higher intensity, even when the hue appears identical.
+By analyzing each pixel in context — comparing its values to the pixels around it — Colorfinder will identify subtle irregularities and highlight areas of higher intensity, even when the hue appears identical.

-Unlike standard color detection, the Anomaly Filter also detects shades of white and black, making it exceptional at spotting light objects on dark surfaces and vice versa — perfect for uncovering evidence or clues in complex environments like crime scenes.
+Unlike standard color detection, the new filter will detect shades of white and black, making it exceptional at spotting light objects on dark surfaces and vice versa — perfect for uncovering evidence or clues in complex environments like search-and-rescue or crime scene analysis.

-Whether you’re looking for a missing person in mixed terrain, scanning a crime scene for hidden evidence, or analyzing aerial imagery for out-of-place objects, the anomaly filter reveals color patterns outside the normal range bringing those hidden details to the surface.
+Whether you’re looking for a missing person in mixed terrain, scanning a scene for hidden evidence, or analyzing aerial imagery for out-of-place objects, the anomaly filter is being developed to reveal color patterns outside the normal range, bringing hidden details to the surface.

 A Timeline Built for Collaboration